Ascariasis

 Pathophysiology of Ascariasis

-Ingested A. lumbricoides eggs hatch in the duodenum, and the resulting larvae penetrate the wall of the small bowel and migrate via the portal circulation through the liver to the heart and lungs.
+Ingested A. lumbricoides eggs hatch in the duodenum, and the resulting larvae penetrate the wall of the small intestine and migrate via the portal circulation through the liver to the heart and lungs.
 Larvae lodge in the alveolar capillaries, penetrate alveolar walls, and ascend the bronchial tree into the oropharynx.
-They are swallowed and return to the small bowel, where they develop into adult worms, which mate and release eggs into the stool.
-The life cycle is completed in about 2 to 3 months; adult worms live 1 to 2 years.
+They are swallowed and return to the small intestine, where they develop into adult worms, which mate and release eggs into the stool.

 Symptoms and Signs of Ascariasis

 Ascaris larvae migrating through the lungs may cause cough, wheezing, and occasionally hemoptysis or other respiratory symptoms in people without prior exposure to Ascaris.
+After an initial exposure, people in endemic areas develop T-helper cell type 2 (Th2) cell–mediated immunity that is associated with decreased worm burden and symptoms (1).

 Adult worms in small numbers usually do not cause gastrointestinal symptoms, although passage of an adult worm by mouth or rectum may bring an otherwise asymptomatic patient to medical attention.
 Bowel or biliary obstruction causes cramping abdominal pain, nausea, and vomiting.
 Jaundice is uncommon.